20 Timeless Kitchens – eh?

 Above is the dream kitchen I got to help out with for my friend, Mary, in Bronxville, NY.
 You can see much more of this lovely, here.

 Well, there can be a mix of styles.

 For instance, I’ve long admired these antique glass doors for this built-in china cabinet.

-Mostly for the regular doors, I prefer either a shaker style, or one with a simple bead.
+Mainly for the regular doors, I prefer either a shaker style or one with a reasonably simple bead.

 And my preference is for an inset cabinet as shown above, if possible.

 It comes in numerous colors as well as metal finishes.